-The blood left him and showed up his eyes better.
-"Yes, sir.
+The blood left him and showed up his eyes better. # "Yes, sir.
 When he home.
 Ain't home now."

 Golden Gray frowned.
-He thought he would know it right wasy, without being told and, surprised that he had not, he turned around to look at it.
+He thought he would know it right away, without being told and, surprised that he had, he turned around to look at it.
 "You sure?
-You sure this he where Hunter lives?
-Hunter Bill?"
+You sure this is where he lives?
+Henry

+Lestroy?"